 For food industry, this direction is vital when a recall is triggered.
 Instead of pulling every product from shelves, forward traceability ensures you can pinpoint exactly which batches, lots, or shipments are affected.
 The outcome is less waste, lower recall costs, and less damage to customer trust.

-Backward traceability food works in the opposite direction.
+Backward traceability food works in the opposite direction, and it is the clearest form of upstream food supply chain tracking.
 If a customer reports contamination, an inspector tests a product, or a retailer flags spoilage, the system traces the product back to its raw material suppliers.
+During the 2018 United States E. coli outbreak, investigators used backward traceability to follow contaminated romaine lettuce upstream to specific growing regions in Yuma, Arizona, showing how source-level tracing narrows a recall to its true origin.

 This is where real problem-solving begins.
 Backward traceability allows you to quickly identify whether contamination started at a farm, during processing, or in transportation.
 In industries with complex sourcing like seafood, grains, or ready-to-eat products, backward traceability prevents finger-pointing and delivers clarity during regulatory investigations.